Presto Automation Inc. (PRST) Shares Up Despite Recent Market Volatility

-Presto Automation Inc. (NASDAQ: PRST)’s stock price has increased by 115.11 compared to its previous closing price of 1.39.
-However, the company has seen a 94.16% increase in its stock price over the last five trading sessions.
+The stock price of Presto Automation Inc. (NASDAQ: PRST) has surged by 36.23 when compared to previous closing price of 2.65, but the company has seen a 159.71% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Presto Automation Inc. (NASDAQ: PRST) Right Now?